Kenil1311/Clinic/replit.md

 ✓ Reduced spacing between capability card headings and descriptions from 1rem to 0.5rem (July 16, 2025)
-✓ Fixed capability cards to have equal height with min-height: 280px and proper flex layout (July 16, 2025) ✓ Implemented CSS Grid layout for truly equal card heights with 350px minimum height (July 16, 2025)
+✓ Fixed capability cards to have equal height with min-height: 280px and proper flex layout (July 16, 2025) ✓ Implemented CSS Grid layout for truly equal card heights with 350px minimum height (July 16, 2025) ✓ Updated grid layout to use full width with repeat(2, 1fr) for better card spacing (July 16, 2025)

 ## User Preferences